leanpanda-com/fermo/README.md

 ### Context

 * `:env` - the application environment,
+* `:module` - the module of the compiled template,
 * `:template` - the top-level page or partial template pathname, with path relative to the source root,
 * `:page` - see below.